 How should this medicine be used?

-Valganciclovir comes as a tablet to take by mouth.
+Valganciclovir comes as a tablet and as an oral solution (liquid) to take by mouth.
 It is usually taken with food once or twice a day.
 To help you remember to take valganciclovir, take it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take valganciclovir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Be careful when handling valganciclovir tablets.
-Do not allow your skin, eyes, mouth, or nose to come into contact with broken or crushed valganciclovir tablets.
+Be careful when handling valganciclovir tablets or oral solution.
+Do not allow your skin, eyes, mouth, or nose to come into contact with broken or crushed valganciclovir tablets or oral solution.
 If such contact occurs, wash your skin well with soap and water or rinse your eyes well with plain water.

 Other uses for this medicine